Introduction

 • Cisco Webex DI provides telephony for contact center back-office or knowledge workers.

-Webex Contact Center may be integrated with Webex Calling Dedicated Instance
+Webex Contact Center can be integrated with Dedicated Instance with the following deployment models: